-Description of other entities' responsibilities for the governance of the fund
+Description of other entities' responsibilities for the governance of the fund - Para 139(a)(iii)

 The Fund's Trustee is responsible for the governance of the Fund.
 The Trustee has a legal obligation to act solely in the best interests of fund beneficiaries.
 The Trustee has the following roles: